Alzheimer’s disease: how could stem cells help?

 - do this in a way that enables the new neurons to integrate effectively into the brain, making connections to replace the lost parts of a complex network

 Despite these significant challenges, scientists have been actively engaged in research on stem cell transplants in mice and studies have shown some benefits.
-This is very early stage research and there are still many questions to be answered.
-For example, many scientists are concerned that the brain may lack the ability to integrate new neurons properly once Alzheimer’s has taken hold.
-Another concern is that transplanted stem cells might be damaged by the amyloid and tau proteins building up in the brain, meaning a transplant could have only a temporary effect Much more work is needed before the findings could be applied to developing a therapy for human patients.
+This is still in the early stages of research and there are still many questions to be answered.
+Much more work is needed before the findings could be applied to developing a therapy for human patients.

 Another possible approach to stem cell therapies might be to use certain types of stem cells to deliver proteins called neurotrophins to the brain.
 In the healthy brain, neurotrophins support the growth and survival of neurons, but in Alzheimer’s patients neurotrophin production is low.
 Neural stem cells produce neurotrophins and so might offer a route to solving this problem.
 To test this theory, scientists bred mice with the key symptoms and characteristics of Alzheimer’s, such as memory impairment.
 They then injected neural stem cells into the brains of the mice and observed some improvement in memory.
 Further studies are now taking place to understand this effect, but the approach has not yet been tested in human patients.